vbookshelf/myOfflineAi-PrivacyFirst/README.md

 #### Use Ai to do a quick privacy check

 To do a quick check, you can take the app.py file and submit it to an enterprise grade Ai model like Gemini 2.5 Pro or Claude Sonnet.
 Ask it to review the code for data privacy compliance.
-Because GPT-5 sets it's thinking budget dynamically, there's no guarantee that it will apply the highest level of thinking to this code review.
+It's important that the Ai can automatically deduce that this app will run locally.
+It's assessment should be given with that fact in mind.
+In my testing Gemini 2.5 Pro and Claude Sonnet did this best.

 You can ask the following questions: